ESSMIRI20/ESSMIRI20/README.md

 ---

-⭐️ *“Code is like humor.
-When you have to explain it, it’s bad.”*
+⭐️ *“Talk is cheap.
+Show me the code.”* — Linus Torvalds